rileyeaton-ubc/HX711_ADC_UBC_ARRC/README.md

 This repo is a fork of olkal's HX711_ADC repository for non-blocking, smoothed data (moving average) from weight scales.

-The intention of this fork is to add functionality for UBC's Arial Robotics & Rocketry Club's purposes.
+The intention of this fork is to add functionality for the purposes of UBC's Arial Robotics & Rocketry Club.
 This is mainly centered around logging weight data from load cells to SD card memory.
-The key arduino C++ script to accomplish this is located [here](https://github.com/rileyeaton-ubc/HX711_ADC_UBC_ARRC/blob/master/examples/Write_Data_to_SD/Write_Data_to_SD.ino)
+This will allow the avionics team to determine the thrust curve for our rocket motors.
+The key C++ arduino script to accomplish this is located [here](https://github.com/rileyeaton-ubc/HX711_ADC_UBC_ARRC/blob/master/examples/Write_Data_to_SD/Write_Data_to_SD.ino)

 # Original HX711_ADC README